IDRC Awards for International Development Journalism

 Candidates must contact the universities directly.

-For more information, visit the websites of the five universities that grant these awards:
+For more information, visit the websites of the six universities that grant these awards:

 : Vancouver, British ColumbiaUniversity